Skip to content

 • Butter – I always use unsalted butter in my cooking and baking to control the sodium content and not a butter company.

-• Noodles – Any egg noodle will work.
+• Noodles – I like using egg noodle but any other type of noodle will work.

 How to Make Turkey Noodle Soup

-Add the 1 cup of chicken stock, vermouth, and butter to a medium-sized sauce pot and cook over medium heat until it is reduced to about 1/3 cup.
+Reduce the liquid: First thing I do is add the chicken stock, vermouth, and butter to a medium sauce pot.
+I let it cook over medium heat until the liquid reduces to about 1/3 cup.
 It will be almost like a syrup.

 creamy stock on a spoon